 Skill area

-How to build evidence
+How to show evidence

 Dialysis and chronic care monitoring

-Complete employer training, document patient-care experience, and pursue relevant certification when eligible
+Complete employer training, document relevant patient-care experience, and pursue certification when eligible

 Wound care